Not-Osahon/Make.com-Automation-Workflows/README.md

 # Make.com-Automation-Workflows
-This is a repositiry for all my automations done using the make.com platform
+This is a repository for all my automations done using the make.com platform